 You are not to leave the building during the day without permission from the principal's office.
 Anyone who is outside without permission will be subject to administrative discipline.
 When permission is obtained, the student must sign out in the office.

 Time Schedule

 7:50 am Breakfast offered to elementary students

 Classes begin for elementary students

-Elementary lunch break
+11:00 am

-Dismiss bus riders
+3:25 pm

-• Dismiss rest of student body
+3:29 pm Dismiss rest of student body

 Student Lunch and Breakfast